Biochemistry, Cell and Molecular Biology

 Minimum requirements for applicants for the BCMB Ph.D. and M.S. programs are listed below.
 In some cases, a deficit in a single area may be compensated for by a clear superiority in another area.

-The application process is the same for both the BCMB Ph.D. and M.S. programs.
-Students with a bachelor's degree may apply to either the M.S. or Ph.D. program, however students with limited research experience should consider the M.S. program first.
+The application process is the same for both the Biochemistry, Cellular and Molecular Biology Ph.D. and M.S. programs.
+Students with a bachelor's degree may apply to either the M.S. or Ph.D. program; however, students with limited research experience should consider the M.S. program first.

 Only applications with all required documents and forms completed will be reviewed.
-Only students who have been successfully matched to faculty will be considered for admission.
+Students need to email prospective Biochemistry, Cellular and Molecular Biology faculty advisors to inquire about openings in labs and be offered a place in a faculty member’s lab.
+Only students who have successfully matched to a faculty advisor will be considered for admission.

 For applications received by January 10, letters recommending admission will be sent by March 15 each year.
 The deadline for accepting offers of admission is April 15.

-Applications are submitted in three parts.
-All three parts must be submitted by the deadline for an application to be considered.
+Applications are submitted in two parts.
+Both parts must be submitted by the deadline for an application to be considered.

-Graduate students in the BCMB programs are typically supported through a combination of teaching and research assistantships.
+Graduate students in the Biology, Cellular and Molecular Biology programs are typically supported through a combination of teaching and research assistantships.
 Graduate teaching assistantships (GTAs) and graduate research assistantships (GRAs) are service-related appointments that require teaching or research, respectively.
-Through an assistantship, you will receive a stipend, resident (Michigan) tuition rates, a tuition waiver, travel accident insurance, and special library privileges.
-During the application process, you will work with your faculty sponsor to develop a funding plan that outlines how you will be supported for each semester of the program.
+Through an assistantship, you will receive a stipend, a tuition waiver, travel accident insurance, and special library privileges.
+During the application process, your faculty sponsor will develop a funding plan that outlines how you will be supported for each semester of the program.